mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 ```

 There is also a `targetCameraPivot` which is a child of `targetBob` so it floats
 around with the target.
 We aim that back at the tank.
-It's purpose is to allow the
+Its purpose is to allow the
 `targetCamera` to be offset from the target itself.
 If we instead made the camera
 a child of `targetBob` and just aimed the camera itself it would be inside the
 target.